top of page

 Dr Ellie Robson

 I am a Lecturer in Ethics at King's College, London (2025-6).
-My current research focuses on the ethics of Aristotle through the lens of under-appreciated figures in the history of 20th century philosophy.
+My research focuses on the ethics of Aristotle through the lens of under-appreciated figures in the history of 20th century philosophy.
+So far, I've published works on Mary Midgley's and Susan Stebbing's ethics.
+My work is committed to expanding the canon particularly to include more women figures.

-I am particularly interested a group of of Neo-Aristotelian Naturalists which engage seriously in animal life and ethology e.g., Mary Midgley, Alasdair MacIntyre & Martha Nussbaum.
+Currently, I am working on a group of Neo-Aristotelian Naturalists which engage seriously in animal life and ethology e.g., Mary Midgley, Alasdair MacIntyre & Martha Nussbaum.

 Recent News

-1. I am a Visiting Fellow at the University of Notre Dame, History of Philosophy Forum in Summer 2025.
-I am giving a talk research talk on 29th of May called 'Mary Midgley's zoological Aristotelianism.
+I am a Visiting Fellow at the University of Notre Dame, History of Philosophy Forum in Summer 2025.
+I am giving a talk research talk called 'Mary Midgley's zoological Aristotelianism.

-2. Read my recent article in aeon here: 'So many unmarried men' - it's about a forgotten radio script written my Midgley which reveals a form of epistemic injustice (and suffers itself from the same kind of injustice).
-This was aeon's most read article in February 2025.
+Read my recent article in Aeon here: 'So many unmarried men' - it's about a forgotten radio script written by Midgley which reveals a form of epistemic injustice (and suffers itself from the same kind of injustice).
+This was Aeon's most read article in February 2025.

 bottom of page